oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 - A Domain in Image domain home source type does not support overriding the domain name, but different domain names are necessary when two domains need to interoperate.
 In this use case, we take advantage of model macros to ensure that its two different domains have a different domain name:

   - First, we define the domain name in the model YAML using the `@@ENV:CUSTOM_DOMAIN_NAME@@` environment variable macro.
-  - Second, we set the value of the `CUSTOM_DOMAIN_NAME` environment variable to different values using the `env` stanza in each domain's domain resource.
+  - Second, we set the value of the `CUSTOM_DOMAIN_NAME` environment variable differently using the `env` stanza in each domain's domain resource.

 - Domain in Image requires that its images embed a WebLogic `security/SerializedSystemIni.dat` domain encryption key that cannot be changed for the image (see [why layering matters]({{< relref "/userguide/cicd/why-layering-matters.md" >}}) in CI/CD Considerations).
 This necessarily means that two Domain in Image domains that share the same image have the ability to decrypt each other's encrypted passwords.
 A Model in Image's domain encryption key, on the other hand, is not embedded in the image and is instead dynamically and uniquely created each time the domain is started.